deladriere/euro-modules/Talko/readme.md

 4: vocabulary
 5: big numbers
 6: voltmeter (reading the CV voltage)
-7: frequencemeter (just saying "Hertz" instead of "Volts")
+7: frequency meter (just saying "Hertz" instead of "Volts")
 8: counter (each gate trigger increments the counter while any cv change resets it)
 9: number radio (each gate trigger a 4 number sequence while any cv trigger a new "transmission")
 10: time since cv reset  (each gate triggers saying the time in minutes/seconds while any cv change resets the clock to zero)
 11: Random vocabulary
+12: Sentences

+⚠️ Changing Banks in trigger mode seems unresponsive because the change occurs only when the current speaking finishes.

 ####Sound jack & pot